Understanding Headlight Lens UV Protectant Failure & Damage Progression

 Standard Oxidation

-Also known as hazing, sun-induced deterioration, and contaminants like bugs and car wash chemicals lead to the oxidation of headlights lenses, resulting in a 100 feet or more loss of projected light onto the road.
+Hazing, sun exposure, and contaminants like bugs and car wash chemicals can lead to the oxidation of headlight lenses, causing a loss of projected light onto the road by 100 feet or more.

 • Severe Oxidation Headlight Restoration